coverclock/com-diag-rustler/README.md

 # com-diag-rustler

-Musings with the Rust programming language.
+This is an implementation of the Generic Cell Rate Algorithm in the Rust programming language.

 ## Copyright